 Welcome from the Dean

 We are Australia’s pre-eminent Arts Faculty, at the heart of the country’s second oldest and highest rated University.
 Our flagship Bachelor of Arts degree has been offered for over 160 years.
-It is the number one choice in Arts for generations of Humanities and Social Sciences students.
+It is the number one choice in Arts for generations of students engaging with humanities, social sciences and languages.
+We are committed to equity and to civic responsibility, to courage and creativity, to rigour and integrity, and to critical independence.

 Whatever path you choose I know that you will have an exciting and rewarding experience at Melbourne.
 I warmly welcome you to the Arts community.
-Professor Russell Goulbourne, Dean – Faculty of Arts
+Professor Jennifer Balint, Dean – Faculty of Arts

 Executive Leadership Team